jdiehll/correcTIR/README.md

 **Column Descriptions:**

-Label: A unique identified for the region of interest.
+Label: A unique identifier for the region of interest.
 This label must be consistent across all processing steps and should match the label used for the Average Distance file if using.

 Point_1_x, Point_1_y: The x- and y-coordinates (in pixels) of the first point defining the ROI.